lasp/xmera/docs/source/releases/xmera-known-issues.rst

     $ conan remote add conan-community https://api.bintray.com/conan/conan-community/conan
     $ conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan

-- If running Windows the path to the Xmera library destination folder must be set, see :ref:`installWindows`.
+- If running Windows the path to the Xmera library destination folder must be set.
 - On Linux and Windows the ``vizInterface`` and all ``opNav`` related modules is not properly linking.
   Thus, all associated modules, including saving to Vizard binaries, is not working in this version.
-- If running Windows, be sure to use ``pip install conan`` to get conan, and don't download the binary installer, see :ref:`installWindows`.
+- If running Windows, be sure to use ``pip install conan`` to get conan, and don't download the binary installer, see the Windows install instructions.
 The binary installer causes several issues with this new build system in that it contains its own copy of Python, and thus checking for required python packages does work.
 - The new build system provides many speed improvements in doing a clean or partial build, but some small changes are required to update BSK python simulation scripts to be compatible with the new build system.